folkertdev/one-true-path-experiment/README.md

 The custom [ArcCustom](https://github.com/gampleman/elm-visualization/blob/79ce8ecf7d208a2969805085a64b1017dce5334d/src/Visualization/Path.elm#L142) instruction operates with a startAngle and endAngle, something that is also defined by elm-style-animation.
 This is not part of the SVG standard, but maybe useful enough in practice to include as a first-class instruction?

+This package also keeps track of the cursor state when operating on the instructions.
+This is very convenient to have around - for concatenating paths but possibly much more.

 ### svg-path-dsl